malariagen/mgenv/README.md

 ### Run install script for a local clone

 - If you don't already have a local clone of the repo, create one.
-Nnote you need to use ```--recursive``` in order to pull in binder code.
+Note you need to use ```--recursive``` in order to pull in binder code.
 Example code for vector-ops repo:

 ```
 git clone --recursive git@github.com:malariagen/vector-ops.git